-- BMI's Country Risk team has revised its economic growth forecast for Iran due to the lifting of sanctions in January 2016, with real GDP growth expected to reach 3.8% in 2016, up from 0.4% in 2015. - By 2020, we forecast mobile subscriptions to reach almost 152.0mn, with a penetration rate of 182.2%.
-This also takes into consideration the entry of MVNO players, expected to launch during 2016.
-The mobile market will grow by an estimated 6.7% in 2016 to reach 137.7mn subscribers by end of the year. - Mobile Telecommunication Company of Iran (Hamrahe Aval)'s launch of 3G services in Q215 led to very strong growth in the segment over the first six months of commercial services.
-We estimate there were 23.2mn 3G/4G subscriptions at the end of 2015.
-We believe 3G/4G growth will amount to approximately 45% this year, with the marking ending 2016 with a forecasted 33.65mn 3G/4G customers.
-By the end of 2020, we believe this number will jump to around 58mn. - Our broadband forecasts remain unchanged, though we maintain a positive outlook for the sector, with average annual growth of 15.5% from 2016-2020.
-This will bring total subscriptions to 11.1mm by the end of the forecast period.
+- BMI's Country Risk team maintains its revised economic growth forecast for Iran due to the lifting of sanctions in January 2016, with real GDP growth expected to reach 3.8% in 2016, up from 0.4% in 2015. - We have made some revisions to our mobile subscriptions forecast this quarter and estimate that the market will reach over 146.4mn by end of 2020 with penetration rates inching towards 176%.
+We take into consideration the entry of MVNOs, expected to launch in 2016/17.
+The mobile market will grow by a healthy 6.70% in 2016 to reach 132.7mn subscribers by end of the year. - Mobile Telecommunication Company of Iran (Hamrahe Aval)'s launch of 3G services in Q215 led to very strong growth in the segment over the first six months of commercial services.
+We estimate there were 23.9mn 3G/4G subscriptions at the end of 2015.
+We believe 3G/4G growth will amount to approximately 45% this year, with the marking ending 2016 with a forecasted 33.3mn 3G/4G customers.
+By the end of 2020, we believe this number will jump to around 57.3mn. - We have made positive revisions to our broadband forecasts based on a healthy upwards momentum in terms of new subscribers.
+We maintain a positive outlook for the sector, with average annual growth of 15.5% from 2016-2020.
+This will bring total subscriptions to 19.1mn by the end of the forecast period.